-The Scissors Crisis was an economic problem that confronted Soviet Russia in the early to mid 1920s.
-It was a consequence of the New Economic Policy (NEP) of 1921, which stimulated a recovery in Russian agricultural production.
-Under war communism thousands of peasants abandoned the land in order to escape famine, grain requisition and the much feared CHEKA.
+The Scissors Crisis was an economic problem that confronted Soviet Russia in the early to mid-1920s.
+It was a consequence of the New Economic Policy (NEP) of 1921, which stimulated recovery in Russian agricultural production.
+Under war communism, thousands of peasants abandoned the land in order to escape famine, grain requisitioning and the much-feared CHEKA.
 Under the NEP, which ended requisitioning and allowed Russians to buy and sell surplus produce, peasants returned to work the land.
-Improved weather conditions also helped, the catastrophic droughts of 1920-21 broken by more consistent rainfall.
+Improved weather conditions also helped, as the catastrophic droughts of 1920-21 were broken by more consistent rainfall.
 The 1922 and 1923 harvests were extremely successful.
 With more produce on the market, food prices more than halved between August 1922 and February 1923.
 By 1925 Russian agricultural production was in its best shape for more than a decade, grain production and livestock numbers approaching pre-World War I levels.
 The Soviet government helped by becoming the monopoly purchaser and distributor of grain and setting price levels.
 This prevented gouging and profiteering and kept food prices low.

 As demand for industrial and manufactured items increased, so did their prices.
 By late 1923 the cost of manufactured items had increased to almost three times their prices in 1913.
 In contrast, food prices were around 90 per cent of their 1913 levels.
 When shown on a line graph this widening price gap resembled a pair of scissors with the blades open, hence the name ‘Scissors Crisis’.
 But the Scissors Crisis was not just economic theory: it entailed real problems for ordinary Russians.
 Low food prices meant that farmers going to market received smaller sums for their crops; high commodity prices meant they could not afford to purchase manufactured goods.
 Without enough surplus cash to purchase equipment, machinery or building materials, Russian farmers could not embrace new methods or increase their productivity.
 Low crop prices were also a disincentive to production.
 Under war communism, many farmers saw no need to work hard when surplus grain would be seized by the state.
 During the Scissors Crisis, many farmers saw no need to work hard when surplus grain brought miserable prices at market.